 Much fear is involved in recognizing that both Iraq and Syria don’t work.
 But the Bosnian formula found a way to get around that: federate broken states.

 Iraq would also be broken up three ways: an Iraqi Sunni republic and a Kurdish republic in the north would have vast autonomy from a Shia-led central government in Baghdad.
-In Iraq, the autonomous republics would be protected by the US and the Sunni Arab alliance.
+In Iraq, the autonomous republics would be protected by the American-Sunni Arab alliance.

 Iran could be given a sop in Syria; limited Iranian troops could protect Shia holy sites and pilgrims.